resir014/resir014.xyz/src/content/posts/article/2020-07-13-coil-web-monetization/index.md

 But what about Twitch streams then?
 How are you receiving that bits donation from Coil's bot?

 Coil [works natively on Twitch](https://help.coil.com/for-creators/twitch-stream), too!
-If you are an affiliated or partnered Twitch streamers, you don't need to set anything up, since payouts from Coil members are provided through [Twitch Bits](https://www.twitch.tv/bits).
+If you are an affiliated or partnered Twitch streamer, you don't need to set anything up, since payouts from Coil members are provided through [Twitch Bits](https://www.twitch.tv/bits).
 If you have Coil members watching your stream and they have the extension installed, it'll collect micropayments the same way over time, and pays it out via bits periodically.

 ---